What is Federal Work-Study?

 Step 2: Review Open Jobs

-Review the list of open FWS jobs.
+Review the list of open FWS jobs on Handshake.
 If you are interested in a position, contact the supervisor to schedule an interview.

 Step 3: Interview for the Job

 - Your College Financing Plan (formerly the Financial Aid Shopping Sheet) from eServices to determine your Unmet Financial Need (Net Costs – Family Contribution = Unmet Financial Need)

 - Your Course Eligibility from eServices to confirm enrollment in six (6) Financial Aid Course Eligible units